top of page

 More Than a Nuisance: The $10,000 Risk of Solar Pigeons

-Three years after install, you get the call: "My system isn't producing like it should."
+Three years after installation, you get the dreaded call: "My system isn't producing like it should."

 You roll a truck.
-Your tech climbs up.
-And there it is—a pigeon nest spilling out from under 3 different panels, wedged under the array.
+Before your tech climbs up, the unmistakable, acrid scent of baked guano and decaying nest material pouring out from under a $30,000 residential solar array.
+The crew gets to the roof line, looks under the panels and there it is—a pigeon nest spilling out from under three different panels, wedged under the array.
 Droppings everywhere.
-One module showing a hotspot on the thermal camera.
+One module shows a hotspot on the thermal camera.

 Here's what that service call actually costs:

-Labor: 4-6 hours for panel removal, cleaning, wire repair, reinstall
+• Labor: 4-6 man-hours for panel removal, cleaning, wire repair, and reinstall.

-Lost production: Customer's been running at 60% for who knows how long
+• Lost production: The customer has been running at 60% for who knows how long.

 Why Birds Love Solar Arrays

-It's not complicated.
+It's simple.
 Your roof provides shade and creates a protected ledge space.
 To a pigeon, that's a penthouse suite.

 Scenario 1: No Pest Protection